Learning cross-layer dependence structure in multilayer networks: Error of the normal approximation and model selection

 \section{Error of the normal approximation and model selection}

-In this section, we show that a standardization of the maximum likelihood estimator (MLE) of the data-generating parameter vector $\truth$ of increasing dimension is asymptotically multivariate normal, i.e., we demonstrate a non-asymptotic bound on the error of the multivariate normal approximation and exhibit conditions on the scaling of relevant model quantities---namely the dimension of the model $p$ together with the scaling of the expected number of activated dyads $\mbE \, \norm{\bY}_1$---under which the error bound on the multivariate normal approximation vanishes in the limit.
-Leveraging the consistency result in Theorem \ref{thm1}, we may additionally exhibit the asymptotic normality of maximum pseudolikelihood estimators (MPLE).
+In this section, we establish the asymptotic multivariate normality of the maximum likelihood estimator (MLE) for the data-generating parameter vector $\truth$ as its dimension grows.
+Specifically, we derive a non-asymptotic bound on the quality of the multivariate normal approximation and exhibit scaling conditions on both the model dimension $p$ and the expected number of activated dyads $\mbE \, \norm{\bY}_1$---under which the approximation error vanishes as the network size tends to infinity.
 Based on this result, we present a model selection method using multiple hypothesis testing procedures that control the false discovery rate.
 The main result is presented in Theorem \ref{thm2}, the proof of which is based on a Taylor expansion of the log-likelihood function and through the application of a Lyapunov type bound presented in \citet{Raic19}.

-In the following, $\bZ$ will denote a standard multivariate normal random vector, i.e., with mean vector equal to the zero vector and covariance matrix equal to the identity matrix (each of appropriate dimension), and $\Phi$ will denote the corresponding probability measure.